cirediatpl/Pokemon-One-to-Many/README.md

 ## Introduction

 Congratulations Peter!
 You can now compete in Orange Island Pokémon tournament!
 However, you are still but a naked trainer with no pokémon to your name.
-You need to catch as many pokémon as possible so that you can fight your way through to be the number one trainer on the island.
+You need to catch as **many** pokémon as possible so that you can fight your way through to be the number **one** trainer on the island.

 ## Your Tasks

 Deliverables:

-+ Trainer
-The trainer should have a:
+The **trainer** should have a:
 + Name
 + Age
 + Skill Level (e.g. amateur, intermediate, expert)

-+ Pokémon
-The pokémon should have a:
+The **pokémon** should have a:
 + Name
 + Type (e.g. thunder, ghost, water)
 + Power level (e.g. 1, 2, 3, 4)